BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-zeta-hydro-deps/MIGRATION.md

 ## Post-Migration Changes in Main Repository

-After this migration, the main repository should have:
+After this migration, the main repository has:

-1. Removed benchmark files that depend on timely/differential-dataflow
+1. **Core implementations retained**: babyflow, hydroflow, and spinachflow remain in the repository
-2. Removed timely and differential-dataflow dependencies from Cargo.toml files
+2. **Timely/differential dependencies removed**: No timely or differential-dataflow dependencies in the main repository
+3. **Benchmarks migrated**: All benchmarks that depend on timely/differential-dataflow have been moved to this repository
+4. **Documentation updated**: README reflects the migration and provides instructions for running benchmarks

-3. Updated documentation to reference this repository for performance comparisons
+The core implementations are necessary because the benchmarks in this repository use them for performance comparisons alongside timely and differential-dataflow.
-4. Optionally retained DFIR-native benchmarks that don't require timely/differential

 ## Maintenance